Springe direkt zu Inhalt

 His research interests are in the areas of research designs, survey methods and mixed methods, and disciplinary cultures in science

-Dr. Steven Hill is Director of Research at Research England, a council of UK Research and Innovation.
-At Research England Steven is responsible for research funding and assessment, open research, public engagement and impact.
-He is the chair of the steering group for the 2021 and 2029 Research Excellence Framework.
-Steven transferred into Research England from the Higher Education Funding Council for England.
-Previously Steven was Head of the Strategy Unit at Research Councils UK, and had several roles in the Department for Environment, Food and Rural Affairs, working on evidence-based policy making.
+Steven Hill is Senior Policy Advisor to the CEO at Digital Science.
+Prior to joining Digital Science Steven spent almost 20 years working in research policy and funding, for Research England (part of UK Research and Innovation), the Higher Education Funding Council for England, and Research Councils UK.
+His work covered research funding and assessment, open research, public engagement and impact.
+He was also chair of the steering group for the 2021 and 2029 Research Excellence Framework (REF).
+Prior to this Steven had roles at the Department for Environment, Food and Rural Affairs, working on evidence-based policy making.
 Earlier in his career Steven was a university lecturer at the University of Oxford where his research focused on plant biology.

 Prof. Ludo Waltman is scientific director and professor of Quantitative Science Studies at the Centre for Science and Technology Studies (CWTS) at Leiden University.
 He is co-chair of the Research on Research Institute (RoRI).
 Ludo’s work focuses on studying and developing infrastructures, algorithms, and tools to support research assessment, science policy, and scholarly communication.
 Ludo is open science ambassador of Leiden University, president of ASAPbio, and one of the initiators of the Barcelona Declaration on Open Research Information.
 Together with his colleague Nees Jan van Eck, Ludo has developed the well-known VOSviewer software for bibliometric visualization.
 Ludo serves as Editor-in-Chief of the MetaROR (MetaResearch Open Review) platform.
 Previously he was Editor-in-Chief of the journal Quantitative Science Studies.